 Mobile Sources Compliance Monitoring Program

 Compliance with the vehicle and engine emissions standards is the responsibility of the vehicle or engine manufacturer.
-Vehicles and engines used in the United States must be manufactured under the terms of an emissions certificate of conformitycertificate of conformityThe document issued to a motor vehicle or motor vehicle engine manufacturer by EPA under section 206(a) of the Act.
+Vehicles and engines used in the United States must be manufactured under the terms of an emissions certificate of conformityThe document issued to a motor vehicle or motor vehicle engine manufacturer by EPA under section 206(a) of the Act.
 A Certificate of Conformity certifies that a particular class of motor vehicle conforms to the EPA requirements.
 Every class of motor vehicle introduced into U.S. commerce must have a Certificate of Conformity which is valid for only one model year of production. issued by EPA.
 Imported vehicles and engines must be EPA-certified, with certain very limited exceptions.
 The removal or disabling of vehicle or engine emission controls by any person is prohibited.

 Refiners and fuel importers have the primary responsibility of compliance with the motor vehicle fuels standards.
 Parties in the fuel distribution system are responsible for ensuring that motor vehicle fuel is not contaminated and is used in the proper locations and times.
 For example, more stringent gasoline standards apply during the summer high ozone season and to reformulated gasoline used in certain ozone nonattainment areas.
 Vehicles and equipment may only use fuels designated and registered for that type of vehicle or equipment.